m4ttsch/omscs-notes-notes/computer-networks/internet-surveillance-and-censorship.md

 In previous sections, we discussed how the lack of diversity is an issue while studying DNS manipulation.
 In order to counter that, Iris uses open DNS resolvers located all over the globe.
 In order to avoid using home routers (which are usually open due to configuration issues), this dataset is then restricted to a few thousand that are part of the Internet infrastructure.
 There are two main steps associated with this process:

-1. Scanning the Internet’s IPv4 space for open DNS resolvers
+1. Scanning the Internet's IPv4 space for open DNS resolvers
 2. Identifying Infrastructure DNS Resolvers

-Now that we’ve obtained a global set of open DNS resolvers, we need to perform the measurements.
+Now that we've obtained a global set of open DNS resolvers, we need to perform the measurements.
 The figure below shows the overall measurement process.
 The steps involved in this measurement process are:

 1. **Performing global DNS queries** – Iris queries thousands of domains across thousands of open DNS resolvers.
 To establish a baseline for comparison, the creators included 3 DNS domains which were under their control to help calculate metrics used for evaluation DNS manipulation.
 2. **Annotating DNS responses with auxiliary information** – To enable the classification, Iris annotates the IP addresses with additional information such as their geo-location, AS, port 80 HTTP responses, etc. This information is available from the Censys dataset.
 3. **Additional PTR and TLS scanning** – One IP address could host several websites via virtual hosting.
-So, when Censes retrieves certificates from port 443, it could differ from one retrieved via TLS’s Server Name Indication (SNI) extension.
+So, when Censes retrieves certificates from port 443, it could differ from one retrieved via TLS's Server Name Indication (SNI) extension.
 This results in discrepancies that could cause IRIS to label virtual hosting as DNS inconsistencies.
 To avoid this, Iris adds PTR and SNI certificates.

 After annotating the dataset, techniques are performed to clean the dataset, and identify whether DNS manipulation is taking place or not.
 Iris uses two types of metrics to identify this manipulation: